aprakashumich/EECS-182-System-folder/README.txt

 The Homeworks folder contains your homeworks.
 Follow the instructions in README.txt when you start doing your homeworks.

-We will be making frequent use of Terminal app.
-Try the following out.
+We will be making frequent use of Terminal app (Menu -> Terminal).
+Get familiar with the following commands:

 List contents of current folder (called directory in Linux)
 % ls